+[RS: accepted]

 dot11HEPuncturedPreambleRxImplemented OBJECT-TYPE

 SYNTAX OCTET STRING(SizeSIZE(2))

 MAX-ACCESS read-only

 STATUS current

 DESCRIPTION

 "This is a capability variable.

 Its value is determined by device capabilities.

 This attribute indicates the preamble prunctured channel, equal to 0 for the reception of an 80 MHz preamble where the secondary 20 MHz subchannel is punctured, equal to 1 for the reception of an 80 MHz preamble where one of the two 20 MHz subchannels in the secondary 40 MHz is punctured, equal to 2 for the reception of a 160 MHz or 80+80 MHz preamble where in the primary 80 MHz of the preamble only the secondary 20 MHz is punctured, and equal to 3 for the reception of a 160 MHz or 80+80 MHz preamble where in the primary 80 MHz of the preamble, the primary 40 MHz is present."